Grizaq/CodewarsAPI/README.md

 # TuiCodewars
 Project Overview:

-This project is built for Tui coding challenge, with API provided by CodeWars, for the position #2 on the leaderboard - jhoffner, uses the MVVM architecture, adhering to the principles of clean architecture.
+This project is built with API provided by CodeWars, for the position #2 on the leaderboard - jhoffner, uses the MVVM architecture, adhering to the principles of clean architecture.
 It leverages Jetpack Compose with Material3 design for a modern and responsive UI.
 Dependency injection is handled with Dagger/Hilt, and coroutines are used for asynchronous operations.
 The project includes robust loading state handling to ensure a smooth user experience during data fetching.

 Key Libraries: